difference between bpo and k p o

 KPO, on the other hand, involves outsourcing of high-end knowledge-based business functions that require specialized expertise, advanced analytical skills and a deep understanding of industry-specific trends and regulations.
 KPO services may include research and development, market research, data analytics, strategic planning, financial analysis, and many other knowledge-intensive functions.
 KPO service providers need to have a deep understanding of the industry and market dynamics and have access to sophisticated tools and technologies to deliver high-quality services.
 Moreover, KPO functions are typically customized to meet the client’s specific requirements and involve a high degree of collaboration and communication.

-See also difference between gene and chromosome
+See also difference between till and until

 Key differences between BPO and KPO